Hegdahl/competitive-programming-tools/README.md

   --help  Show this message and exit.

 Commands:
-  flush   Clears temporary data stored by copetitive programming tools. get     Given a the name of a snippet, print the content it to stdout. listen  Listen for information about problems from the "Competitive... mk      Create a file containing snippets/main
+  expand  Replace cpt includes with source code (for submission to online... flush   Clears temporary data stored by competitive programming tools. get     Given a the name of a snippet, print the content it to stdout. listen  Listen for information about problems from the "Competitive... mk      Create a file containing snippets/main